puls-lab/parrot/docs/index.md

 3. [Plot](./plot.md)

-You can also find the corresponding documentation for each class also in the header above.
+You can also find the corresponding documentation for each module also in the header above.

 The program is released as Free and Open Source Software (FOSS), written by Tim Vogel at the Photonics and Ultrafast Laser Science (PULS) group at the Ruhr-University Bochum, Germany.